hbirchtree/coffeecutie/README.OSX.md

 3. Compile it!
 You will quickly see the appearance of .app packages in the build/bin directory.

 An iOS port is planned, and will likely use the OSX port as its backbone.

+# Any quirks?

+When running as a Jenkins slave, CMake and Ninja should be symlinked to /usr/bin.
+This ensures proper detection.